OpenNLPLab/LASP/README.md

   <img src="./images/lasp_wps_comp.png" />
 </p>

-Note: The sign "$\times$" with a dotted line represents occurring an Out of Memory (OOM).
+Note: The sign "x" with a dotted line represents occurring an Out of Memory (OOM).
 The evaluation utilizes the TNL-1B and 7B models with a batch size of 1 on 64 A100 80GB GPUs.
 The parallelism size for these three methods is configured to 64.

 ## Abstract